 TINA MUSCARELLA GOOCH belongs to the firm's litigation group.
-She has ten years' experience in New Mexico representing a variety of clients in civil and commercial litigation, including in the practice areas of employment law, surety law, construction law and constitutional law claims.
+She has more than ten years' experience in New Mexico representing a variety of clients in civil and commercial litigation, including in the practice areas of employment law, surety law, construction law, cannabis law and constitutional law.
 Ms. Gooch has significant experience in complex commercial litigation.
-She has litigated cases in New Mexico state and federal courts on a variety of issues, including Little Miller Act and Miller Act claims, shareholder disputes, professional liability claims, and personal injury claims.
+She has litigated cases in New Mexico state and federal courts on a variety of issues, including Little Miller Act and Miller Act claims, shareholder disputes and easement disputes, professional liability claims, and personal injury claims.
 Her litigation experience includes pre-lawsuit investigations, discovery, depositions, motions practice, hearings, trials, and appellate briefing.
 Ms. Gooch has been with the Sutin Firm since 2017; previously she held a shareholder position at another leading Albuquerque law firm.

 - New Mexico, 2008

 - U.S. District Court, District of New Mexico, 2008

 - U.S. Court of Appeals for the 10th Circuit, 2012